 Fast forward to lunch and the man himself pops by to say hello, giving me the chance to take a quick photograph of him out of his usual chef attire.

-The interior met with a few challenges, for example the best table had been cleared away for a charity event, but overall I was able to get what I wanted to achieve for him.
+The interior met with a few challenges, however.
+For example, the best table had been cleared away for a charity event, but overall I was able to get what I wanted to achieve for him.

 In the meantime, I really do recommend trying Nutters.
 You certainly won’t be disappointed.